thesabinelim/comp1531-slackr/README.md

 	This also includes displaying the correct errors on the frontend when errors are raised.

 	Please note: You will be given 2 weeks with a fully functioning frontend, beginning at 8pm on Sunday 3rd November (end of week 7).
-The frontend is still released prior to that, so you are more than welcome to still use it, however, there may be the occasional bug, and the following are not complete on the frontend: admin permission change, search, and standup.
+In the interim, the frontend is still available and you are more than welcome to use it, however, there may be the occasional bug, and the following may not be complete on the frontend: admin permission change, search, and standup.

 ### Submission